 Where to Shop to Decorate for Christmas on a Budget

 When I think of a white Christmas, I think of cozy plaid throws, galvanized metal house lanterns, and perfectly flocked Christmas trees.
 That’s why I headed to my favorite budget-friendly home decor source, Better Homes & Gardens collection at Walmart.
 As you probably guessed, my white Christmas decor comes with a rustic farmhouse twist.
-I bet you didn’t see that one coming.
-Walmart’s exclusive collection has everything you could possibly need to create a farmhouse winter wonderland this year.
+Walmart’s exclusive collection has everything you need to create a farmhouse winter wonderland this year.

 Avoiding Stress by Decorating for Christmas on a Budget